 Global Initiative for Cancer Registry Development

-This situation will become worse in the future due to the expected increase in the global population and as a result of ageing: it is predicted that by 2030 the number of new cancer cases will increase to more than 21 million, and cancer-related deaths to 13 million.
+This situation will become worse in the future due to the expected increase in the global population and as a result of ageing: it is predicted that by 2030 the number of new cancer cases will increase to 21.7 million, and cancer-related deaths to 13 million.
 Without evidence-based cancer planning and control interventions, 60–70% of the global cancer burden will occur in developing countries.

 These global figures are made possible by the work of population-based cancer registries, which provide the means of estimating the burden of cancer in different communities.
 The Global Initiative for Cancer Registry Development (GICR) convened by the International Agency for Research on Cancer (IARC) and backed by several international, regional, and major national organizations aims to place cancer and its surveillance firmly on the emerging global NCD agenda: developing the capacity to produce reliable, high-quality information on the burden of cancer so that effective policies for cancer control may be developed, implemented and evaluated.
 Read More